(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Pie.
-Coloradans love their pie.
+Since we’ve moved here, it seems that Coloradans really love their pie.
 And You Need Pie is a great place to stop for a slice – and lunch.
-Mostly diner fare, this is a great place to grab lunch away from the crowds on the Elkhorn Ave.
+Mostly diner fare, this is a great place to grab lunch away from the crowds on Elkhorn Ave.

 If you are heading back on Hwy 36, don’t miss a stop at the Colorado Cherry Company on your left (yes, the same one you saw at The Stanley).
 We make a stop here nearly every time we visit Estes Park and pick up one of their incredible cherry pies to bring home.

 What are the top attractions to visit in Estes Park?